Home

 For Positive (Male) Molds

 The minimum draft angle is 3 degrees.
-In practice, 4–6 degrees is the working standard, and I push toward the higher end on anything with significant depth.
+In practice, 4–6 degrees is the working standard, and push toward the higher end on anything with significant depth.
 On a positive mold, the material shrinks and physically clamps around the tool as it cools.
 The taller the wall, the more surface area is in contact, and the more force is needed to release.
 A 3-degree angle on a 150 mm deep part can still be difficult to demold.
 At 5–6 degrees, release is reliable.

 For Negative (Female) Molds